cloudify-cosmo/docs.getcloudify.org/content/installation/upgrade_4-0-0.md

 5. (Optional) Restoring the snapshot to the new version.
 6. (Optional) Restoring the agents' certificates to the new version.

+{{% gsNote title="Upgrading an HA Cluster" %}}
+Cloudify Manager snapshots do not include clusters.
+If you restore the snapshot of a Cloudify Manager that was the active Manager in a cluster, to recreate a cluster you must create new Cloudify Managers (of the same version) and [join]({{< relref "cli/clusters.md" >}}) them to the restored Cloudify Manager.
+{{% /gsNote %}}

 #### Procedure